sunville/SQL_set_up/SQLite/Running_SQLite/README.md

 [← Back to SQLite Database Tutorial](../SQLite%20Database%20Tutorial%20with%20Navicat.md)

-This guide provides detailed instructions for running and managing SQLite databases.
-Unlike traditional database systems that require a server process, SQLite is serverless and runs directly within your application or through the SQLite command-line interface.
+This guide provides detailed instructions on running and managing SQLite databases, including working with the SQLite command-line interface, executing common operations, and understanding SQLite's architecture.

 ## Table of Contents
 - [Understanding SQLite Architecture](#understanding-sqlite-architecture)